AI and 408(b)(2) Fee Disclosures: Reading the Service-Provider Disclosure That Saves the Plan

 End-of-lesson check

-What is the core idea behind "AI and 408(b)(2) Fee Disclosures: Reading the Service-Provider Disclosure That Saves the Plan"?
+What is the main idea of "AI and 408(b)(2) Fee Disclosures: Reading the Service-Provider Disclosure That Saves the Plan"?

 AI parses dense fee disclosures into comparable formats; the committee benchmarks against industry data.

-Which term best describes a foundational idea in "AI and 408(b)(2) Fee Disclosures: Reading the Service-Provider Disclosure That Saves the Plan"?
+Which concept is most central to "AI and 408(b)(2) Fee Disclosures: Reading the Service-Provider Disclosure That Saves the Plan"?

 plan fees